 After being allocated to an engram, neurons representing an event remain in a state of elevated excitability for over six hours.
 Consequently, some of the initial engram neurons are likely to be coallocated to events that occur within this timeframe (Cai et al., 2016; Rashid et al., 2016).
 After this period, excitability drops making it less likely that the same engram neurons represent temporally distant events (Frankland & Josselyn 2015; Silva et al., 2009).
 Cai and colleagues (Cai et al., 2016) found evidence for this in CA1 of mice, that were presented with context A, followed by context B seven days later and then context C five hours later.
 Engrams representing the contexts separated by a shorter temporal gap were largely overlapping, while those with a larger time delay showed no such overlap.
 Rashid and colleagues (xx) extended these findings by optogenetically stimulating neurons in the lateral nucleus of the amygdala that were allocated to an event 24h before a second event took place (i.e., outside of the 6 hour window of increased excitability).
 Due to this artificially induced excitability the second event was coallocated to the same subset of neurons.
 A similar result was obtained when the remote memory was retrieved prior to acquisition of a related memory, suggesting a mechanism for integrating newer memories with relevant older memories (Rashid et al., 2016; Yokose et al., 2017: two distant memories show an overlap if they are co-retrieved).
 This mechanism of coallocation is suspected to be responsible for false memories: engram cells in the dentate gyrus active during the exploration of context A were optogenetically reactivated in context B, where the mice also received footshocks.
 Mice then showed fear reinstatement in context A (artificial fear memory) and B (natural fear memory), but not in a third neutral context (10.1126/science.1239073).
 Similarly, Vetere and colleagues (10.1038/s41593-019-0389-0) tagged neurons in the olfactory bulb and synchronized it with either appetitive or aversive neural pathways.
 Subsequently mice showed attraction or aversion to the real odour giving credence to the idea that an artificial memory was created the absence of a real experience.
 Engram neurons are necessary and sufficient for memory retrieval.
 After destroying a subset of neurons that were initially allocated to a fear memory mice suffered from a profound memory loss (Han et al., 2009 10.1126/science.1164139;).
 Importantly this loss-of-function was specific to the fear memory and new fear conditioning was possible.
 Ablating other neurons did not lead to a disruption in memory.
 Conversely, artificial reactivation of engram cells in the dentate gyrus reliably led to the retrieval of the memory even in the absence of external retrieval cues (10.1038/nature11028).
 In a neutral context mice did not freeze until the engram representing the fear memory was optogenetically reactivated.
 This represents a gain-of-function and cements engram cells as causally relevant for memory processing.

+Although findings from rodent brains do not by default translate to the human brain, there is enough overlap that non-human animal work can inform human research and provide useful hypotheses.
+For instance, it is unknown how neurons become assigned to a memory in humans, but it is possible that excitability determines this allocation process as well.

 Neurons coding content: Concept Cells